boostkpi/docs.github.io/docs/overview/index.md

 interactions.
 - **Birdseye Visualizations**: Offers comprehensive visual tools like Waterfall charts, heatmaps, pivots, and drilldown capabilities for detailed root cause analysis.
-It also supports for saving, sharing and scheduling regular snapshots of analyses.
+It also supports saving, sharing and scheduling regular snapshots of analyses.
 - **Personalized Alerts**: Delivers customized alerts through email, Slack, webhook, or text.
 Users can give feedback on these alerts to refine their